google/WebFundamentals/src/content/en/updates/2019/02/using-twa.md

 ## Adding a Splash Screen {: #making-a-splash }

-Starting on **Chrome 75**, Trusted Web Activities are have support for Splash Screens.
+Starting on **Chrome 75**, Trusted Web Activities have support for Splash Screens.
 The Splash Screen can be added by adding a few new image files and configurations to the project.